19 Different Sugars but Which Are Healthy and Which Are Not

 12. Agave nectar

-Agave nectar is juice extracted from agave (the same plant tequila is made from).
+Agave nectar is the juice extracted from agave (the same plant tequila is made from).
 It is not raw; it is produced much like maple syrup is; boiled at a high temperature till it is a syrup like the one you buy.
 It is 42 percent sweeter than white sugar but has the same caloric value and a low glycemic index — a measurement of the relative ability of a carbohydrate to raise blood glucose levels.
 Most agave syrup has a high fructose content ranging from 70 to 97 percent, depending on the brand.
 This is higher than most commercial sweeteners; even much higher than high fructose corn syrup which averages 55 percent.
 A recent report from The Weston A. Price Foundation says that it’s as bad for our bodies as high fructose corn syrup (HFCS).
 There is much controversy about this sweetener and here is one place to read about it: Agave nectar

 13. Date sugar

-Date sugar is not a sugar as it is made from ground, dehydrated dates containing all the vitamins, minerals, and fiber found in the fruit.
+Date sugar is not sugar as it is made from ground, dehydrated dates containing all the vitamins, minerals, and fiber found in the fruit.
 Date sugar is rich in nutrients and is metabolized more slowly than sugar.

 maple syrup